Rescue from Gilligan's Island

-Rescue from Gilligan's Island is a 1978 made-for-television comedy film that continues the adventures of the shipwrecked castaways from the 1964–67 sitcom Gilligan's Island, starring Bob Denver and Alan Hale, Jr., and featuring all the original cast except Tina Louise.
+Rescue from Gilligan's Island is a 1978 made-for-television comedy film that continues the adventures of the shipwrecked castaways from the 1964–67 sitcom Gilligan's Island, starring Bob Denver and Alan Hale Jr., and featuring all the original cast with the exception of Tina Louise, who was replaced in the role of Ginger Grant by Judith Baldwin.
 The film first aired on NBC as a two-part special on October 14 and October 21, 1978.
 The film has the characters finally being rescued after 15 years on the island.
 The film was directed by Leslie H. Martinson.

 Plot

-Fifteen years after the original shipwreck, the seven castaways are still stranded on the island.
+Fifteen years after the original shipwreck of the S. S. Minnow, the seven castaways are still stranded on the island.
 Meanwhile, in a Soviet Union-type country, military scientists destroy an orbiting satellite that has a disc containing top-secret information to prevent the satellite from crashing to Earth.
 The metal disc survives and lands on the island.

 The Professor realizes the disc has a unique alloy that can be used to make a new barometer.
-Using the barometer, the Professor deduces a tsunami could destroy the island.
+Using the barometer, the Professor deduces that a huge storm is coming and the tsunami it produces could destroy the island.
 To survive the deadly wave and potentially effect a rescue, the castaways build a raft by tying their huts together.

 The next morning, the castaways awaken and realize they were swept off the island on the makeshift raft.
 When Gilligan accidentally sets the raft on fire, the United States Coast Guard spots the smoke and rescues them.
 Once back in modern society, the castaways are initially confused by how different everything is.
 After much media hype, the group reunites at Christmas aboard the S.S.
 Minnow II.